wwiras/bcgossip-grpc/k8sw16/k8sw16-notes.md

 ### Steps to implement
-1. Build random topology (input: nodes,n) using leptokurtic latency
-2. Build cluster topology (input; k=total_cluster, json_file=from 1.)
-3. Create docker image that will check env variable.
-If cluster==0, use topology folder and if cluster==1, use kmeans_topology folder

 #### Step 1 - Build random topology (input: nodes,n) using leptokurtic latency
 Before initializing gossip, we need to create a topology that will